taigaoma1997/benchmark_in_de/task_1_template/README.md

 `./data`: Dataset used for training.

-`./data_predicted': The 1000 predicted structure for Green color inverse design.
+`./data_predicted`: The 1000 predicted structure for Green color inverse design.
 Used for analyze diversity.

 `./models`: Saved 3 models (tandem, VAE, GAN).

 `check_color.ipynb`: Examine the diversity of each model.

-`check_results_final.ipynb': Examine the traininig process and color accuracy.
+`check_results_final.ipynb`: Examine the traininig process and color accuracy.